vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 ## Hardware and software requirements

-Devices on your network must be running one of these editions.
-New features or capabilities are typically provided only on operating systems that haven't yet reached the end of their support lifecycle.
+Devices on your network must be running one of the supported operating systems.
+New features or capabilities are typically provided only on supported operating systems.
 For more information, see [Supported Microsoft Defender for Endpoint capabilities by platform](supported-capabilities-by-platform.md).
-Microsoft recommends the installation of the latest available security patches for any operating system.
+Microsoft recommends installing the latest available security patches for any operating system.

 ### Supported Windows versions